Vaux trekkers go pier-to-pier for dementia charity

 Also on the march was Richie Morgan, 64, a school crossing supervisor for Sunderland City Council.
-He is also a leading member of the Vaux Collectables group and an avid collector.
-He has a treasure trove of memorabilia from the brewery at home and is delighted with the fund-raising so far.
+He is also a leading member of the Vaux Collectibles group and an avid collector.
+He has a treasure trove of memorabilia from the brewery at home and is delighted with the fund raising so far.

 He said: “The walk was fantastic.
 You can’t ask for anything better than to walk along our beautiful coast.
 It was a great way to raise money and we might do it again next year.

 “Dementia is something we all need to deal with.
 I’m glad we did it.”